HSF/phoenix/guides/users.md

    * **Collection information** : displays a panel showing textual information about the event data collections (see below)
    * **Import/export** : allows you to load new event data, or detector geometry (depending on configuration)

-And if you have a AR/VR headset plugged in (or are using it on a smartphone browser which supports this) then you will also see a VR headset icon, which will take you into the phoenix VR mode (see below)
+And if you have a AR/VR headset plugged in (or are using it on a smartphone browser which supports this) then you will also see a VR headset icon, which will take you into the Phoenix VR mode (see below)

 #### Collections info panel